 - provides a range of learning experiences.

 We also aim to enrich the curriculum of all students by providing extra-curricular activities which broaden subject content and increase the level of challenge.
 The Extended Learning Opportunities programme is developed with students and delivered by students to students thereby fulfilling the ethos of G&T provision.
 Experiences change from year to year but cover topics on forensic science to debating skills such as ‘No More Apology Face’.
+To find out more about this year's programme, click here.

 The Learning Commission also provides opportunities for students to explore how we learn best, co-construct elements of the curriculum and mentor other students which all provides challenge to students.